Penbrooke Meadows, Calgary: Demographics

-Residents in this community had a median household income of $49,602 in 2000, and there were 24.5% low income residents living in the neighbourhood.
-As of 2000, 32.6% of the residents were immigrants.
-A proportion of 3% of the buildings were condominiums or apartments, and 29.6% of the housing was used for renting.
+Residents in this community had a median household income of $73,000 in 2021, and 15% of Penbrooke Meadows residents were low-income.
+As of 2021, 38% of the residents were immigrants.
+A proportion of 3% of the buildings were condominiums or apartments, and 38% of the housing was used for renting.

+Crime

 Education

 The community is served by G.W.
 Skene Elementary, James Short Memorial Elementary and Penbrooke Meadows Elementary public schools, as well as by St. Peter Elementary School (Catholic).